Integrity - Service - Merit

 Grades 5 and 6 Middle School Drama students learn the basis of performance through interactive and active lessons.
 Students develop collaborative skills as they work in whole-class and small-group settings to explore drama in different forms.
 In Grade 5, students investigate the drama building blocks through ensemble games and storytelling.
 In Grade 6, students further expand their skills through looking at ensemble building, improvisation and physical comedy.
 In addition to being designed for students of any experience level, both Grade 5 and 6 Drama are hands-on and practical in their approach to both onstage and behind-the-scenes features of the theater.

-This unit is designed to introduce student to the building blocks of Drama.
+This unit is designed to introduce students to the building blocks of Drama.
 The student will participate in practical activities which will develop ensemble skills, group work, communications skills as well as the fundamentals to build a performance.
-Student will reflect on their learning within class discussions and journal entries.
+Students will reflect on their learning within class discussions and journal entries.

 This unit is designed to give students exposure to the importance of storytelling.
 The students will examine what are the elements of drama and how they are used to create scripts and characters.
 They will learn how to work collaboratively to produce original plays.
 The students will work to perform their final scripts to an invited audience.

-Building on the skills learned in Improvisation in Grade 6, this unit focusses on the 21st century skills of devising.
+Building on the skills learnt in Improvisation in Grade 6, this unit focuses on the 21st century skills of devising.
 Through creative games and fun, students will learn that anything can be developed into a performance.
 One of the key concepts of the unit is that creativity, collaboration and communication can be developed whilst having enormous amounts of fun.
-Through a mix of theater games, improvisations, and devising the students will create original performances that will be based on a theme.
+Through a mix of theater games, improvisations and devising, the students will create original performances that will be based on a theme.

 Middle School students are exposed to music in a variety of year-long and semester-long courses offered in General Music, Choir, Band and Strings.